lordskyzw/Jailor/ReadMe.md

 ## Steps

 1. run master.py on master server
-2. run client.py with filepath as only argument.
+2. place client.py in root to nyatso destroy the whole system :smile:
-3. place client.py in root to nyatso destroy the whole system
+3. run client.py and say goodbye.

 ### this was developed as the "clean slate" protocol for another program of mine :person_fencing: